Siege of Calcutta: Omichand

 Omichand was the only Hindu wealthy enough to own a house in the European "White Town".
 Omichand recently had lost the prestigious position of chief investing and purchasing agent for the East India Company in its transaction with the Bengalis.

-Suspicion grew that, to gain revenge for this considerable slight, Omichand had secretly urged Siraj ud Daula to attack the Companies outpost and that suspicion was confirmed when two letters from the nawab's camp (Siraj ud Daula's camp) were found addressed to Omichand.
+Suspicion grew that, to gain revenge for this considerable slight, Omichand had secretly urged Siraj ud Daula to attack the Company’s outpost and that suspicion was confirmed when two letters from the Nawab's camp were found addressed to Omichand.

-Kissendass, who was a house guest at the time of Omichand's plight, was also arrested when found with Omichand.
-They were then incarcerated in a small jail near Fort William's southeast bastion, in a room that was used to house drunken and disorderly sailors.
-The cell was ill-lit by two small, barred slits for windows that provided little light.
-Foul smelling and ovenlike, the small room earned the appropriate nickname, "The Black Hole."
+Kissendass, who was a house guest of Omichand's at the time, was also arrested when found with Omichand.
+They were then incarcerated in a small jail near Fort William's southeast bastion, in a room that was used to house drunken and disorderly sailors known as "The Black Hole."

 Siraj ud Daula's Advance

-On 13 June the advance guard of the nawab's army was within 15 miles of Calcutta, a day's march away.
+On 13 June, the advance guard of the Nawab's army was within 15 miles of Calcutta, a day's march away.
 All English women and children were ordered to take refuge in the fort, and the outer batteries and palisades were rushed to completion.
-He then surrounded Fort William, and then assaulted the south wall.
+Siraj ud Daula surrounded Fort William, and then assaulted the south wall.
 The gunners had no time to bring their guns up, and the Indians swarmed in.
 They then attacked the rest of the fort, and in little time, the fort was captured.